Castelvill/SandstormBox/docs/Instructions.md

 **Syntax**

-let *context* *output*
+let *id* [context]

 **Description**

-    Create a variable with provided id from the selected or last existing context or overwrite the context of the existing variable with the same id.
-New variables will exist only in the current scope.
+    Change the id of the selected context or change the id of the last context from the local stack.
+If any other context has the same id, renamed context will take it place and old context will be erased from the stack.

 **Parameters**

+- id (string) - id for the selected or last context.
 - context (string) - id of the context.
-Context can have one of these types: “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar", “pointer”, “value”;
+Context can have one of these types: “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar", “pointer”, “value”.
-- output (string) - id of the new variable or the id of existing variable intended for a context overwrite.

 ## clone

 **Syntax**

-clone *left_context* *right_context* [changeOldID]
+clone *left* *right* [changeOldID]

 **Description**